VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Analysis

-We first conduct clump identification, following previous studies \citep[e.g., ][]{Conselice2003,Calabro2019,Kalita2024}.
-We construct the weighted mean image with the PSF-matched images of F200W, F277W, F356W, and F444W filters and smooth it, using Gaussian kernel with a standard deviation of $\sigma=6$ pixel.
+We conduct clump identification, following previous studies \citep[e.g., ][]{Conselice2003,Calabro2019,Kalita2024}.
+We use the detection image constructed from F200W, F277W, F356W, and F444W filter images (see Section \ref{subsec:photometry}) and smooth it, using Gaussian kernel with a standard deviation of $\sigma=6$ pixel.
 The smoothed image is subtracted from the original image, leaving behind a contrast map.
-We perform source extraction in the contrast map with a threshold of $\mathrm{S/N}=2$, using \texttt{Photutils} \citep{Bradley2025}, and identify four clumps (A.1, B.1, C.1, and D.1) for ID1 and three clumps (A.2, B.2, and C.2) for ID2 (see Figure \ref{fig:plane} left), which are detected in almost all filters at $>1.5$ $\mu$m.
-In the right panels in Figure \ref{fig:plane}, we present the source-plane images of ID1 and ID2, reconstructed pixel-by-pixel with the Glafic model.
-Despite the lensing distortions, the reconstructed morphologies and relative positions are highly similar, suggesting that the individual clumps of ID1 and ID2 may correspond to the same intrinsic structures.
+We perform source extraction in the contrast map with a threshold of $\mathrm{S/N}=2$, using \texttt{Photutils} \citep{Bradley2025}, and identify four clumps (A.1, B.1, C.1, and D.1) for ID1 and three clumps (A.2, B.2, and C.2) for ID2 (see Figure \ref{fig:clump_detection}), which are detected in almost all filters at $>1.5$ $\mu$m. \red{In Figure \ref{fig:plane}, we compare image-plane and source-plane images of ID1 and ID2.
+The source plane images are reconstructed pixel-by-pixel with the Glafic model.} Despite the lensing distortions, the reconstructed morphologies and relative positions are highly similar, suggesting that the individual clumps of ID1 and ID2 may correspond to the same intrinsic structures.